Make video memes that are super shareable.

-Memes are a vital part of internet culture, and the internet moves lightning fast.
+Memes are a vital part of Internet culture and the Internet moves lightning fast.
 People may lose interest in topics quickly online, so your window of opportunity with memes and jokes is small.

-“People love funny stuff, and there’s a reason meme social media accounts grow so fast.
-It’s because it’s one of the most shareable things on the internet.
+“People love funny stuff and there’s a reason meme social media accounts grow so fast.
+It’s because it’s one of the most shareable things on the Internet.
 Memes are just inherently shareable,” says Puffin.

-Create for your sense of humor.
+Create for your sense of humour.

 For the best content, start with what you know.
-If you’re particularly interested in pop culture, sports, or politics, focus on those areas first.
+If you’re particularly interested in pop culture, sports or politics, focus on those areas first.
 “If it doesn’t make you laugh, then it might not make other people laugh.
-So start with your own sense of humor first,” says Puffin.
+So start with your own sense of humour first,” says Puffin.
 Your unique take on a field you have deep knowledge of can help your meme connect with those same fans.

 “Also, you don’t want to make obvious memes,” Puffin adds.
-“Don’t say it and show it, or you’re just doing the same thing twice.
+“Don’t say it and show it or you’re just doing the same thing twice.
 I do memes about pop culture but with an impactful twist.
 So I try to do something that elevates it.
-I’ll use a video of Snooki typing on a keyboard, and then I’ll add a caption about politics, for example.”
+I’ll use a video of Snooki typing on a keyboard and then I’ll add a caption about politics, for example.”